Submit an application for registration as international school

 - Demographic evidence to establish that an unmet demand for the relevant curriculum exists in Hong Kong and to substantiate the admission of primarily non-local students.

-- At least 70% of the school places should be allocated to the target group(s) of students, that is, those who hold passport other than the Hong Kong Special Administrative Region Passport or the British National (Overseas) Passport or those who hold student visas for entry into Hong Kong for studies.
+- At least 70% of the school places should be allocated to the target group(s) of students, that is, those who hold valid passport other than the Hong Kong Special Administrative Region Passport or those who hold student visas for entry into Hong Kong for studies.

 - Proven track record of school operation and full accreditation from an established accreditation body.